How would you describe your mission?

 The community has worked hard to identify three areas of focus: education, connection and creation.
-I will set up cycling education classes, teaching our community to drive and ride strong.
+I will set up cycling education classes, teaching our community to drive and ride confidently.
 I am committed to connecting the resources in our region that supports a shared future of confident riders and supported infrastructure.
 I will connect local colleges, university and businesses with the benefits of bicycle friendly programming.
-And I will connect our region of riders by launching initiatives such as Bike Kitchens, Bike Shares, and Community Rides.
+I aim to connect our region of riders by launching initiatives such as Bike Kitchens, Bike Shares, and Community Rides.
 I will create an online hub that connects our community of riders with opportunities to know your neighbor and shares many voices from the saddles of cycling in our region.

 We are met with a challenge of sustainability.
 With such a new and innovative program, we will be working hard to demonstrate the overall success of the program and its impact with carefully built metrics.
 I am confident these two worlds with collide with success in the coming year.
 We will also be focused on getting people excited about learning to ride and drive strong.